physionetchallenges/physionetchallenges.github.io/2021/index.md

 ### Data Sources

-The initial data for this Challenge are from [last year's Challenge](../2020/#data), and we have doubled the size of these data for this year's Challenge.
+The Challenge data include recordings from [last year's Challenge](../2020/#data) and many new recordings for this year's Challenge:

+1. CPSC Database and CPSC-Extra Database
+2. INCART Database
+3. PTB and PTB-XL Database
+4. The Georgia 12-lead ECG Challenge (G12EC) Database
+5. Augmented Undisclosed Database
+6. CUSPHNFH Database

 The Challenge data include annotated twelve-lead ECG recordings from six sources in four countries across three continents.
-These databases include over 100,000 twelve-lead ECG recordings with over 88,000 ECGs shared publicly as training data, 6,630 ECGs retained privately as validation data, and 16,630 ECGs retained privately as test data:
+These databases include over 100,000 twelve-lead ECG recordings with over 88,000 ECGs shared publicly as training data, 6,630 ECGs retained privately as validation data, and 16,630 ECGs retained privately as test data.

 - The first source is the [China Physiological Signal Challenge in 2018 (CPSC 2018)](http://2018.icbeb.org/), which was held during the 7th International Conference on Biomedical Engineering and Biotechnology in Nanjing, China.
 This source contains 13,256 ECGs (10,330 ECGs shared as training data, 1,463 retained as validation data, and 1,463 retained as test data).
 In particular, we shared the training set and an unused dataset from CPSC 2018 as training data, and we split the test set from CPSC 2018 into validation and test sets.
 Each recording is between 6 and 144 seconds long with a sampling frequency of 500 Hz.